nicocardiel/pyboundfit/README.md

 This code is a Python implementation of part of the functionality implemented in the original Fortran 77 code [boundfit](https://github.com/nicocardiel/boundfit).

-The numerical minization is performed with the help of the package [lmfit](https://lmfit.github.io/lmfit-py/).
+The numerical minimization of the fit to splines is performed with the help of the package [lmfit](https://lmfit.github.io/lmfit-py/).

+*Warning: this code is under development.
+Major changes are still being introduced.*

 ## Instaling the code